splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/32-terminal-to-use.md

     label: " - Terminal procedures"
 ---

-To get started programming, you will need to know a few procedures that you can call.
-We want to keep things relatively simple, so we will limit ourselves to just a few procedures.

-To interact with the user via the terminal you will need the following using directives:
+Although the C++ standard library contains procedures to print data to the terminal, we will use those provided by SplashKit as they are more similar to equivalent procedures in other programming languages.
+So, to interact with the user via the terminal you will need the following using directive:

 ```c++
 #include "splashkit.h";
 ```

 When you want to display something on the terminal, you use either the `write_line` or `write` procedure.
-There are lots of different versions of these procedures which will allow you to pass many values to be output - so we can think of these as having the following signatures, where `...` is replaced with data of the different basic data types (integers, numbers, text):
+There are lots of different versions of these procedures which will allow you to pass many values to be output -- so we can think of these as having the following signatures, where `...` is replaced with data of the different basic [data types](/book/part-1-instructions/1-sequence/5-reference/15-type/) (integers, numbers, text):

 ```c++
 void write_line(...);